GeminiDRSoftware/FitsStorage/docs/Configuration.md

 ## Configuration

 Configuration of the FITS Storage server is evolving and is currently a multi-tiered approach.
 The configuration is driven by the `fits_storage/fits_storage_config.py` file.
-Most of the settings in this file are hardcoded and will be the same in any deployment.
+Many of the settings in this file are hardcoded and will be the same in any deployment.
 For some, the configuration relies on a method called `lookup_config`.
 With that method, the configuration uses the multi-tier approach.